chipaudette/OpenAudio_ArduinoLibrary/readme.md

 ------------

 This library extends the functionality of the [Teensy Audio Library](http://www.pjrc.com/teensy/td_libs_Audio.html), so you'll need to install it per its instructions.

+The floating-point processing takes advantage of the DSP acceleration afforded by the ARM M4F core inside the Teensy 3.5/3.6 processor.
+Therefore, it uses `arm_math.h`.
+This dependencies is installed automatically when you install the Teensy Audio Library, so you don't need to take any extra steps.
+It's there already.